04 - Cassandra

 Store the data provided by the Raspberry Pi’s

-In this section we are going to modify the the well known application from the previous lab (MQTT) to publish data via a broker to an apache storm application, where the data is being written down to our cassandra cluster.
+In this section we are going to modify the well known application from the previous laboratory (MQTT) to publish data via a broker to an Apache storm application, where the data is written to our Cassandra cluster.

 Provide data from the Raspberry Pi

 The data should be published as message in SenML.
-To check if the random generator works correctly launch the application on your Raspberry Pi and subscribe to the given topic with a console tool, e.g.:
+To check if the random generator works correctly, subscribe to the given topic with a console tool, e.g.:

 You may have noticed that all Raspberry Pis publish to the same topic.
-To distinguish which device published a message the hardware address is published within the payload too (key: bn).
-Be sure, the hardware address of your Raspberry Pi appears in the subscribed messages.
+To distinguish which device published a message, the hardware address is published within the payload too (key: bn).
+Ensure that the hardware address of your Raspberry Pi appears in the subscribed messages.

 Sensor Markup Language – SenML